 In the last couple of years, surveys have shown a significant increase in AI applications in social, political, and business spheres of our lives.
 Artificial Intelligence can perform almost 70% of all business operations.
-It is present on every social media, our phones use it to interact with us, even mentioned surveys about the AI were done by using the AI algorithms.
+It is present on every social media, our phones use it to interact with us; it helps us calculate complex outcomes, like betting odds, and even mentioned surveys about the AI were done by using the AI algorithms.

 Statistics say that many people believe more in AI than in their governments, banks, or institutions, so it is clear why leading companies from different industries choose to rely on new technology.

 So when it comes to our investments, should we put our trust in AI?